linode/docs/docs/tools-reference/file-transfer/filezilla-shortguide/index.md

 headless: true
 ---

-1. Open FileZilla from your Windows start menu, OS X Launchpad, or the launcher provided by your Linux distribution of choice.
+1. Open FileZilla from your Windows start menu, macOS Launchpad, or the launcher provided by your Linux distribution of choice.

 1. Enter your Linode's IP address or domain name in the `Host` field.
 Enter the account username you wish to connect as in the `Username` field.
 Please note that this must be a user account on your Linode; if in doubt, enter `root` to log in as the root user.
 Enter the account's password in the `Password` field, and enter "22" in the `Port` field.
 Click **Quickconnect** to initiate the file transfer session.